louvredev/louvredev/README.md

 ## Greetings! 👋
 - I'm a front-end developer and currently learning about Svelte :D
+- Also doing some fun projects for my own Blackberry (Blackberry 10 OS)
 - Sometimes I develop some IoT projects

 ### Tech I Mainly Use